yoetli/Streaming_Sensor_Data_Dashboard/README.md

 ## Overview
 - Get a compressed data source from a URL
-- Process the raw data with PySpark, write the prepared dataset to local disk.
+- Processing the raw data with PySpark and saving the prepared dataset to local disk.
-- Use the data-generator to simulate streamed batch data, and send the data to Apache Kafka.
+- Use the data-generator to simulate streamed batch data and send the data to Apache Kafka.
 - Read the streaming data from Kafka topic using PySpark (Spark Structured Streaming).
 - Write the streaming data to Elasticsearch, and visualize it using Kibana.

-Dataset Preparation by PySpark, Streaming Data Generation, Reading from Kafka, PySpark Modifications, Writing to Elastic Search, Visualization of Kibana Graphs

 ## Used Technologies and Services
 - Apache Spark (PySpark)